paszu/3DSRepo/Part-5-(arm9loaderhax-&-AuReiNAND).md

-The final step of this guide is to install arm9loaderhax and setup CakesFW to run just milliseconds into the boot.
+The final step of this guide is to install arm9loaderhax and setup AuReiNAND to run just milliseconds into the boot.
 This is accomplished by using SafeA9LHInstaller by [AuroraWright](http://gbatemp.net/members/46970/).

 This will install [Delebile's Fork](https://github.com/delebile/arm9loaderhax) of arm9loaderhax.